evildevill/Google-Foobar/I Love Lance & Janice/README.md

  - The output of the two test cases is printed using the print() function.

 I hope this explanation helps you understand the code better.
 Let me know if you have any further questions!

+### Solution explanation for `java`

+The code is structured as a class named `Solution` with two static methods: `solution` and `main`.

+ - The `solution` method takes a string `s` as input and performs the character substitution in a similar manner as the previous code.
+It converts the input string into a character array using `toCharArray()`.
+Then, it iterates over each character `c` in the array.
+If `c` is a lowercase alphabet, it calculates its position in the alphabet and performs the inversion.
+Finally, it converts the character array back to a string using `String.valueOf()` and returns the result.

+ - The `main` method is the entry point of the program.
+It contains two test cases, `s1` and `s2`, which are the same strings as in the previous code.
+The `solution` method is called with each test case, and the results are printed using `System.out.println()`.

+The expected outputs of the two test cases remain the same as in the previous code.